Introduction

 Materials Used in Chip Sealing

-The materials essential for chip sealing include:
+The materials needed for chip sealing are:

 Comparison with Traditional Asphalt or Concrete Driveways